 WHAT IS ACETATE AND WHY ADD THE BIO?

 Acetate is what your eyewear frames are almost definitely made from.
-It is a high-quality, durable and beautiful material made from responsibly harvested wood pulp and cotton.
+It is a high-quality, durable and beautiful material made from cotton based plastic.

 “But,” we hear you say, “acetate seems pretty friendly.
 Why ditch it?”
 The answer is simple — phthalates.
 We'll explain...